LLNL/RAJA/docs/sphinx/user_guide/tutorial/tiled_matrix_transpose.rst

 The file ``RAJA/examples/tut_tiled-matrix-transpose.cpp`` contains the complete working example code for the examples described in this section, including
 OpenMP and CUDA variants.

-A more advanced version using RAJA local arrays for CPU cache blocking or to access GPU shared memory is described here :ref:`matrixtransposelocalarray-label`.
+A more advanced version using RAJA local arrays for CPU cache blocking and using GPU shared memory is discussed in :ref:`matrixtransposelocalarray-label`.